 Smoking Cessation: How to Stick With It

 By planning ahead for the challenges of quitting, you will be more apt to stay away from nicotine.
-Here are some ideas to help you stick with your decision to go tobacco-free.
+Here are some ideas to help you stick with your smoking cessation decision.

 - Toss the trash.
 Get rid of anything related to smoking or chewing.
 Go through your home, car and office and throw out all smoking and tobacco supplies.
 If you have an ash tray that is too pretty to throw away, wash it thoroughly and turn it into a sugar-free candy dish.